syncfusion/ej2-angular-docs/src/maps/maps/state-persistence.md

 ## State Persistence

-State persistence allows the Maps to retain the current modal value in the browser cookies for state maintenance.
-This action is handled through the `enablePersistence` property which is set to false by default.
-When it is set to true, some of the Maps component model values will be retained even after refreshing the page.
+For state maintenance, state persistence allows Maps to save the current modal value in browser cookies.
+This action is handled through the [`enablePersistence`](../api/maps#enablepersistence) property which is set to **false** by default.
+When this property is set to true, some of the Maps component model values are preserved even after the page is refreshed.

 ```typescript
 import { Component, ViewEncapsulation, ViewChild } from '@angular/core';